Frequently Asked Questions

 What does World Heritage Site / WHS mean?

 Recognised by UNESCO, World Heritage Sites are places of significance and value to the whole of humanity.
 In terms of importance, this places the Cornwall and West Devon Mining Landscape World Heritage Site on a par with international treasures such as the Pyramids, Stonehenge and the Great Wall of China.
-Visit our What is a WHS? page to find more about the status.
+Visit our What is a World Heritage Site? page to find more about the status.

 How many Cornish Mining World Heritage Sites are there?

 Just the one, but our World Heritage Site covers nearly 20,000 hectares and is made up of 10 distinct Areas across Cornwall and west Devon.
 Visit our Areas pages to find out more about our fantastic WHS.

 Why have the mining landscapes of Cornwall and west Devon been designated a World Heritage Site?